 Missouri classifies offenders into different tiers for sex offender registration requirements.
 Those include:

-- Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-Offenses in this category usually involve violent acts such as rape, child molestation, sexual assault, as well as repeat offenses.
+- Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
+Offenses in this category usually involve violent acts like rape, child molestation, sexual assault, as well as repeat offenses.

-Penalties for Not Registering as a Sex Offender in Lincoln County and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Lincoln County, MO

 Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Lincoln County, MO child pornography lawyers, we provide help in the following practice areas for clients in Lincoln County, MO:
+In addition to expert legal representation from our skilled Lincoln County, MO child pornography attorneys, we provide assistance in the following areas for clients in Lincoln County, MO:

 What Are Common Defenses Against Child Pornography Charges in Lincoln County, MO?

-The Combs Waterkotte skilled Lincoln County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Lincoln County, MO in cases just like yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+The Combs Waterkotte skilled Lincoln County, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the Lincoln County, MO area in cases similar to yours.
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

-Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Call us now at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
+Call us today at (314) 900-HELP or reach out to us online.

 “Not Child Porn” Defense